gochirsukh/python-basics/README.md

 # Programming Foundations

-A competent software engineer must comprehend and be proficient in the fundamental fundamentals of programming.
-The repository was established for anyone who want to use Python to learn the basics of programming.
+The repository was created for anyone interested in learning the fundamentals of programming using Python.

 ## Contents